 Marina joined START in February 2017 as Communications Specialist.
 Before joining START, she developed web content for WWF International.
-Previously, she worked at the Ramsar Convention on Wetlands.
-She has extensive experience helping international organizations communicate effectively and creatively.
-Most recently, she developed web content for WWF International.
 Previously, she worked at the Ramsar Convention on Wetlands, where, among other projects, she developed the online and social media component of the World Wetlands Day campaign.
 She also managed the website and social media presence of the Global Alliance for Improved Nutrition (GAIN).
 At GAIN, she contributed to event-related communications, the development and implementation of branding guidelines and the production of marketing materials.
 While completing her Master’s degree in Translation from the University of Geneva, Switzerland, she interned at local media outlets as well as at the International Federation of the Red Cross and Red Crescent Societies.

 Hassan Virji has been involved with START since its inception in 1992, and served as START’s Executive Director from 2008 to 2016.